liyanage/xcode-text-macros/README.md

   I set the “Automatically Suggest” time in the Xcode preferences to “Immediate” and enabled the list with this setting: `defaults write com.apple.Xcode XCCodeSenseAutoSuggestionStyle List`.

-The second step is to start writing (and hopefully sharing) your own macros:
+The next step is to start writing (and hopefully sharing) your own macros:

 * Xcode’s macro language is fairly complicated, and as far as I know not well-documented, but it is also very powerful because it uses an inheritance